segmentio/kubeapply/README.md

 `kubeapply expand [path to cluster config]`

-This will expand out all of the configs for the cluster instance, and put them into a subdirectory of in the `expanded` directory.
+This will expand out all of the configs for the cluster instance, and put them into a subdirectory of the `expanded` directory.
 Helm charts are expanded via `helm template`;
 other source types use custom code in the `kubeapply` binary.

 #### Validate